vanus-labs/docs/content/vanus-connect/connector-guides/source/slack/setup.md

  - Verification Token
  - Signing Secret
 ![](images/img_4.png)
-3. Don't close this page but continue in Vanus Cloud
+3. Don't close this page but continue in Vanus Connect

-### Step 3: Connection in Vanus Cloud
+### Step 3: Connection in Vanus Connect

 1. Write a name for your connection.
 ![](images/img_22.png)